DGHA 2023 National Dog Guide Handlers Conference

 About Dog Guide Handlers Australia

-Dog Guide Handlers Australia (DGHA) is an independent association of dog guide handlers , and is not affiliated with any dog guide organisation.
+Dog Guide Handlers Australia (DGHA) is an independent non profit association of dog guide handlers , and is not affiliated with any dog guide organisation.

 DGHA strives to foster, represent, promote, enhance and protect the interests of Australians who are dog guide handlers.

 DGHA draws on the experiences and varied knowledge of its members, to provide peer support, advocacy and information for dog guide handlers throughout Australia.